bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 |         18|  -3.23|        -3.23|
 |         19|  -3.33|        -3.33|
 |         20|  -3.26|        -3.27|
 We get the same estimates, again.
 The point is that the random effect is not being used in the manner we usually might use it.
-Choosing to using a random effect with a large fixed variance of fixed effects can be chosen based on convenience.
+Choosing to use a random effect with a large fixed variance (i.e., do not estimate). or fixed effects can be chosen based on convenience.
 There may be some convenience to the random effect process when there are many individuals.

 <br>